georgia-tech-db/evadb/README.md

 EvaDB enables software developers to build AI apps in a few lines of code.
 Its powerful SQL API simplifies AI app development for both structured and unstructured data.
 EvaDB's benefits include:
 <details>
-<summary> 🔮 Easy to <a href="https://evadb.readthedocs.io/en/latest/source/overview/connect-to-data-sources.html">connect EvaDB with your data sources</a>, such as PostgreSQL, S3, and Github, and build AI-powered apps with SQL queries </summary>
+<summary> 🔮 Easy to <a href="https://evadb.readthedocs.io/en/latest/source/overview/connect-to-data-sources.html">connect EvaDB with your data sources</a>, such as PostgreSQL, S3, and Github, and build AI-powered apps with SQL queries. </summary>
 <br/>
 <table>
 <tr>